EvanIsCoolAndEpic/photo-jam-bot/README.md

 # Photo Jam

-A compact reference implementation of the algorithms behind a Discord photo tournament.
-Python 3.10+, standard library only.
+A compact reference implementation for my Discord photo tournament.
+Made in python 3.10

-Three judges seed the photos.
-A wildcard round fills a power-of-two bracket, then community votes eliminate one photo per match until a champion remains.

 ## Try it